-1.9 the lowest unemployment rate
+6.1m people second-biggest population

 The North-Western Macroregion comprises the provinces of West Pomerania, Lubusz and Wielkopolska.
 The largest cities are Szczecin, Zielona Góra and Poznań respectively.
-A major advantage of this macroregion is its excellent geographical position: a direct border with Germany, a location on the Oder River or the Baltic Sea.
+A major advantage of this macroregion is its excellent geographical position: a direct border with Germany and location on the Oder River or the Baltic Sea.
 Three of the five largest Polish cargo ports are located here.
 This makes the north-western part of Poland an excellent corridor for trade with the whole world.

-The North-Western Macroregion is the second most populous in Poland (over 6.1 million), but its population density is the second-lowest in the country (92 per sq. km).
-The share of the unemployed is clearly the lowest in Poland (1.8% in 2022).
-The average monthly salary was EUR 1,281.
-There are 51 universities in the North-Western Macroregion, which ranks it third in the country.
-Szczecin is home to the Maritime University, which trains future naval officers.

-The most important sectors are services and industry, which employ 1,607,000 and 929,000 people respectively.
-Due to the specific characteristics of the region, the highest investment is allocated to industrial processing (42%), retail and wholesale trade and vehicle repair (27%).
-Subsidies of EUR 4.7 billion from EU funds are planned for the region for the period 2021-2027.
+The North-Western Macroregion is the second most populous in Poland (over 6.1m), but its population density is the second-lowest in the country (91.6 per km2).
+The unemployment rate is one of the lowest in Poland (2.3% in 1Q 2023).
+The average monthly salary was EUR 1,544.
+There are 52 universities in the North-Western Macroregion, which ranks it third in the country.
+The Maritime University of Technology in Szczecin trains future naval officers.
+The most important sectors in the macroregion are services and industry, which employ 1,632,000 and 901,000 people respectively.
+Due to the specific characteristics of the region, the highest investment is allocated to industry (49.7%) and industrial processing (37.7%).
+Subsidies of EUR 4.75 billion from EU funds are planned for the region for the period 2021-2027.